yuxwind/epsilonResnet/README.md

 # put others to {tensorpack_root}/examples/ResNet
 ```

-## Citing epsilon-ResNet
+## Citing &epsilon;-ResNet

-Please cite epsilon-ResNet in your publication if it helps your research:
+Please cite &epsilon;-ResNet in your publication if it helps your research:

 ```
 @article{DBLP:journals/corr/abs-1804-01661,